srinidks/cicd-tomcat-2026/README.md

 ---

-## DockerHub Credential
+## DockerHub Credential configure in Jenkins

+* Kind: Secret Username and Password
-* DockerHub Username
+* Username
-* DockerHub Access Token
+* password        ->  The password is dockerhub API Token

 Credential ID: